zaharpecherin/heroku-buildpack-ghostscript/README.md

     # Push changes to deploy
     $ git push

-    # This version of ghostscript will end up deployed at /app/vendor/gs/bin/gs
+    # This version of ghostscript will end up deployed at /app/vendor/ghostscript/bin/gs
-    # So you _may_ want to set an environment variable to let your app know where it is. e.g.
-    $ heroku config:set GS_PATH=/app/vendor/gs/bin/gs